 2017 Cultural Competency Summit

 Greetings!
 It is my honor to invite you to participate in a dynamic and rich tradition of cultural competency training at Georgia State University.
-On Friday May 19, 2017 we will be hosting the 2017 Cultural Competency Summit.
-The Summit is the result of our desire to provide annual, rather than biennial training for mental health professionals in the area of cultural competency.
-Our theme for this year’s conference reflects our effort to continue the rich legacy of providing high quality evidence based multicultural training as well as space for meaningful discussion for mental health professionals.
+On Friday May 19, 2017, the Counseling and Testing Center will host the 2017 Cultural Competency Summit.
+The Summit is the result of a desire to provide annual, rather than biennial training for mental health professionals in the area of cultural competency.
+The theme for this year’s conference reflects an effort to continue the rich legacy of providing high quality evidence based multicultural training and space for meaningful discussion for mental health professionals.

 - Dr. Faughn Adams – Skills for Providing Affirmative and Ethical Care for Transgender Clients